vikas3454/Face-Recognition-Based-Attendance-System/README.md

 ## Description
 Software for Industry , where they can track the attendence of their employee with the help of face recognition using OpenCV library.
-Hi i am Vikass
-welcome to Gitam
-Dont be violent
-run the command
 ## Table of Contents
 - [Project Plan](#project-plan)
 - [Features](#features)